ethereum-optimism/op-analytics/op_chains_tracking/inputs/readme.md

 All definitions are attributions are WIP and Subject to Change.
 Please PR to fix any inaccuracies!

+This list is currently used in [l2_revenue_tracking.ipynb](https://github.com/ethereum-optimism/op-analytics/blob/main/op_chains_tracking/l2_revenue_tracking.ipynb) - hourly pulls of fee vaults pushed to `dune.oplabspbc.dataset_op_stack_chains_cumulative_revenue_snapshots` in Dune.

+**How can I make Updates?**
+Fork the repo, make your changes, then submit a PR and tag @msilb7.
+Adding missing chains, filling in "unknowns", and adding mainnet RPCs for chains is most valuable right now.

 **Info Sources:**
 - [OP Superchain Registry](https://github.com/ethereum-optimism/superchain-registry)